craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 Now we need to add a post route to the <code>routes.rb</code> file.

-      post 'playlist' => 'playlist#create'
+      post '/song' => 'song#create'

-Let's add that method to the playlist controller.
+Let's add that method to the song controller.

     def create
     end

 Now we are missing a template.
-However, we really don't want a new view for this, we just want to submit that new information in the form to the database, and then render it on the playlist index page.
+However, we really don't want a new view for this, we just want to submit that new information in the form to the database, and then render it on the song index page.
 So let's add some stuff to that method.
 If you really want rspec to push you to do this, put in that redirect line first, and run your test again.

     song = Song.new
     song.title = params[:title]
     song.url = params[:url]
     song.save
-    redirect_to '/playlist'
+    redirect_to '/song'

 Rake spec tells us that we have an uninitialized constant <code>PlaylistController::Song</code>.
 Check it out in localhost, too.
 Oh no, what's that?
 An invalid authenticity token?
 Go to <code>app/controller/application\_controller.rb</code> and comment out line 4 <code>protect\_from\_forgery with: :exception</code>.
 Refresh the browser.
 Ah, now our spec and browser agree.
 We will add a new file <code>app/models/song.rb</code> with the following code: